-It has become commonplace to state that American business thinks short-term and that this unfortunate tendency shows up in decreasing outlays for research and development.
+It has become commonplace to state that American business thinks short-term and that this unfortunate tendency shows up in cutting back on outlays for research and development.
 Commonplace, yes.
 True, no. A little historical and statistical perspective can be a real eye opener.